Ronan Point: Effect on housing

 In 1985, the Building Research Establishment published a report entitled "The Structure of Ronan Point and other Taylor Woodrow – Anglian buildings" to advise local councils and building owners on checking the structural stability of their blocks.
 Southwark Council confirmed in 2017 that strengthening work ordered after Ronan Point may not have been carried out on the Ledbury Estate, after structural weaknesses were found that led to the evacuation of four tower blocks.

 Within a couple of decades of the collapse of Ronan Point, the public's lack of confidence in the construction technique used at Ronan Point, together with the social problems within such developments, led to the demolition of many tower blocks.
 In particular, the construction technique involved metal bolts which expand when they rust and crack the concrete around them.
 In 2018, it was reported that two tower blocks on the Broadwater Farm estate in Tottenham, Tangmere House and Northholt House, were structurally unsound and could collapse catastrophically if there is a gas explosion or if a vehicle collides with the base.
-Both are to be evacuated urgently.
+Both were evacuated, demolished, and as of May 2026, new housing construction planned to begin in June 2026.
 Other buildings in Broadwater Farm had less serious problems.